JuliaPy/SymPy.jl/examples/tutorial.md

 coeff(collect(expand(A1), w), w^2)
 ```

-Either way, we see the leading coefficient is negative, so the maximum can only happen at an endpoint or the vertex of the parabola.
+Either way, we see the leading coefficient, $-1/2 - \pi/8$, is negative, so the maximum can only happen at an endpoint or the vertex of the parabola.
 Now we check that when $w=0$ (the left endpoint) the area is $0$:

 ```
-subs(A1, w, 0), subs(A1, w, P/10)
+subs(A1, w, 0)
 ```

 The other endpoint is when $h=0$, or